joelyjoel/naive-instruments/README.md

 // The first thing we do here is to include the library, to make all the
 // classes available:
-#include <naive-instruments.h>
+#include "../lib.h"

 // Next we declare a class which extends the `AudioCommand` base class.
 This
 // has helpful methods for command line options, audio input/output from
-// streams and sending audio to the speakers. class NoiseApp : public AudioCommand {
+// streams and sending audio to the speakers. class NoiseCommand : public AudioCommand {
 public:
   // We have to manually add the class constructor from the base class.
 This is
   // some boilerplate code that I hope to eliminate the need for soon.